Unraveling and Mitigating Retriever Inconsistencies in Retrieval-Augmented Large Language Models: Acknowledgements

 \section{Acknowledgements}

-We thank the HIT SCIR-DT group members for their valuable discussions and insightful feed-back.
-This research was supported by the National Key Research and Development Program (No. 2022YFF0902100) and Du Xiaoman (Beijing) Science Technology Co., Ltd.
+We thank the HIT SCIR-DT group members for their valuable discussions and insightful feedback.
+This research was supported by the National Key Research and Development Program (No. 2022YFF0902100), Du Xiaoman (Beijing) Science Technology Co., Ltd and Nature Scientific Foundation of Heilongjiang Province (YQ2021F006).